 Don’t Miss: Why Cats Are Smarter Than Other Animals

 Slowly blinking at you is a sign of pure love, and it’s often even referred to as a “kitty kiss.”

-When other cats are around, you may see your kitty slow blinking a lot.
+When other cats are around, you may see your cat slow blinking a lot.
 This is to let the other cats know that everything is cool.
-In the wild, where cats battle for territory, this blinking message is really important, as all the other cats will realize they are no threat to one another.
+In the wild, where cats battle for territory, this blinking message is important because all the other cats will realize they are not a threat to each other.
 They’re signaling that there’s no need for fighting.

 Here’s a cat named Hillary who is blinking slowly:

 At times, our own facial expressions can get a response from a cat.
 If you’re in a comfortable setting (and you don’t feel too ridiculous doing so), try slow blinking at your cat.
 Chances are, she’ll send a “kitty kiss” back your way.